es3n1n/rctf2pages/README.md

 After all stages (but before pushing), you'd have to patch out a few things manually:

-- Remove "Register now" button from the main page (this is in config, you'd have to replace it on every html page).
+- Change landing page image urls in html config, if you've used direct urls (they would be downloaded too).
-- Fix landing page image urls in html config.
+- Everything else should be ✨automatically✨ handled by the 05 and 06 stages.

 ### Development Environment